Federal Loan Programs

 *Note: If you receive a Direct Subsidized Loan that is first disbursed on or after July 1, 2012, and before July 1, 2014, you will be responsible for paying any interest that accrues during your grace period.
 If you choose not to pay the interest that accrues during your grace period, the interest will be added to your principal balance.

-Direct Consolidation Loan: must be repaid.
-A Consolidation loan allows you to combine multiple federal education loans into one loan.
-When you consolidate, you will only have to make one payment towards your federal loans each month and the amount of time you have to repay your loan will be extended, depending on the total amount of your education debt.
+Must be repaid.
+A Consolidation loan allows you to combine multiple federal education loans into one loan and make a single payment each month.
+The amount of time you have to repay your loan may be extended, depending on the total amount of your education debt.
 Consolidating may also help you avoid default if you are delinquent.
 For more information, visit studentaid.gov/consolidation.